keithpenney/ghostbus/README.md

 The flat memory map (no hierarchy) of Newad-enabled projects makes the mirror memory concept easier.
 With hierarchy, it becomes necessary to alias addresses in the mirror memory region.
-So for any host-accessible register placed in the mirror memory address space, there will be two addresses associated with it: a write address and a read address.
+So for any host-accessible register placed in the mirror memory address space, there would be two addresses associated with it: a write address and a read address.
-The write address will be used for the write decoding and will propagate to the local decoding within its module.
+The write address would be used for the write decoding and would propagate to the local decoding within its module.
-The read address will be the arbitrarily-assigned index into the mirror memory which will be used for both writes (need to store the data if you want to read it back) and reads.
+The read address would be the arbitrarily-assigned index into the mirror memory which would be used for both writes (need to store the data if you want to read it back) and reads.

+Unless the system-wide memory map is very carefully constructed, the extra logic required for the memory aliasing probably eliminates any savings that the mirror memory concept provides.
+This is a tough nut to crack in a generic way.
+If CSR addresses are assigned automatically, they will be packed as densely as possible and the aliasing logic could be simple bit-shifting.
+But if manual address assignment is used, it could easily create a sparsely-packed memory map which would require either an excessively large mirror RAM or expensive address offsetting.

-The decoding for the mirror memory will not be distributed the same way the normal bus decoding is.
+The final question would be where the simple mirror memory RAM decoding logic goes.
 A natural place for this to live is either at the top level or at the same level as the bus controller since it functions purely as RAM attached to the bus.
+As of writing, these two are sort of required to be the same place (there's currently no provision for auto-routing the bus "upwards" from a submodule bus controller to the top-level.

 ### Passthrough modules